xshlc/carl-webapp/README.md

 5. Using `formidable` to save file locally from the server side (api endpoint side).

    - Issue 4: Another http header boundary issue.

+What to try?

+- Fix `formidable`
+- Try downloading from the firebase `fileUrl` from the API function (server-side b/c not allowed on client-side)

 ## Firebase Setup